bladonjay/Jadhav-Lab-Codes-JHB/README.md

   2. FMR1 project: This code is not fully developed, but it has scripting for deeplabcut, SpikeGadgets data preprocessing and analysis of two behavioral paradigms: the social W and the W-maze home switch paradigm.
 Not for public use yet

-  3. DG-GABAa5 KO animals: this is an abbreviated version of the radial arm maze, wherein there are 4 outbound arms and a single home arm.
+  3. DG-GABAa5 KO animals: This codebase is a partial workup of some data collected by Elif Engin at Harvard.
+This is an abbreviated version of the radial arm maze, wherein there are 4 outbound arms and a single home arm.
 The single out arm maze is shifted each time.

- These code bases often have dependencies and query hardcoded filepaths.
-They are not intended for general use by any means.
+ Be forewarned these code bases often have dependencies and query hardcoded filepaths.
+The second two items (FMR1 and DG-GABAa5) are not for public use.